ACH

 Processing Status Values:

-For each ACH entry in the file, Twisp sends a webhook to your endpoint.
+For each forward entry, Twisp sends a webhook to your endpoint.
 You must respond with instructions on how to handle the transaction.
+(Configurations with auto-pending enabled skip this step entirely — every forward entry posts as PENDING automatically.)

 Webhook Payload Format: